-If the doctors are sending fluid for diagnostic tests, please note that the results of your pleural aspiration will not be immediately available.
-It takes several days for the biopsy to be analysed.
+The results of your pleural biopsy will not be immediately available.
+It takes at least 7 days for the biopsy to be analysed properly.
 We will usually give you an appointment in the chest clinic to discuss the results with your doctor about 7 to 14 days after the procedure.
 Please contact the pleural team two weeks after the procedure if you have not received an appointment or any updates.
 Occasionally, we might need to do another procedure to give you a diagnosis.